 As for iOS 12.1.4's performance, here's what we've found so far.

 Animations and transitions are crisp, apps still open up faster than they did on iOS 11, and we haven't run into any lag when pulling up Control Center or pulling down our Notifications.
 We noticed occasional lag in those areas while on iOS 11.

-As of right now, iOS 12.1.1 is performing well on our iPhone SE and we recommend it to most users.
-If you're feeling leery, take a look at the best reasons to and not to install iOS 12.1.1 right now.
+iOS 12.1.4 is performing well on our iPhone SE and we recommend it most users.
+If you're feeling leery, take a look at the best reasons to and not to install iOS 12.1.4 right now.